MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/turn-on-or-off-entry-and-exit-announcements-for-meetings.md

 > [!Note]
 > Para obtener información acerca de anuncios de entrada y salida en Microsoft Teams, vea [Activar o desactivar los anuncios de entrada y salida para las reuniones en Microsoft Teams](/MicrosoftTeams/turn-on-or-off-entry-and-exit-announcements-for-meetings-in-teams).

-Si está configurando conferencias de audio en Microsoft 365 u Office 365, recibirá un puente de audioconferencia.
-Un puente de conferencia puede contener uno o más números de teléfono que los usuarios usarán para llamar a una reunión de Skype empresarial.
+Al configurar Audioconferencia en Microsoft 365 u Office 365, recibirá un puente de audioconferencia.
+Un puente de conferencia puede contener uno o varios números de teléfono que las personas usarán para llamar a una reunión de Skype Empresarial.

 The conferencing bridge answers a call for a user who is dialing in to a meeting using a phone.
 The conferencing bridge answers the caller with voice prompts from a conferencing auto attendant, and then, depending on your settings, can play notifications, ask callers to record their name, and set up the PIN security.
 A PIN is given to a Skype for Business meeting organizer, and it allows them to start a meeting if they can't start the meeting using the Skype for Business app.
 You can, however, set it so that a PIN isn't required to start a meeting.